 At Valuentum, we task ourselves with a tall order.
 While most investment newsletters compare themselves to a market benchmark, we go one step further.
-We want to deliver positive returns to you, our subscriber, year after year, in addition to outperforming the market benchmark.
+We want to deliver positive returns to you, our member, year after year, in addition to outperforming the market benchmark.

-As part of your upgraded subscription to Valuentum, you will receive in your inbox on the 15th of each month the monthly Best Ideas Newsletter, which reveals our best picks and pans constructed in a portfolio.
-This portfolio of best ideas contains long positions as well as put and call options, strategies easily executed in your own online trading account.
+As part of an upgraded membership to Valuentum, you will receive in your inbox on the 15th of each month the monthly Best Ideas Newsletter, which reveals our best picks and pans constructed in a portfolio.
+This portfolio of best ideas may contain long positions as well as put and call options, strategies easily executed in your own online trading account.

-We update our portfolio at least monthly (additions/removals and performance), write commentary associated with the names in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
+We update the portfolio at least monthly (additions/removals and performance), write commentary associated with the firms in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
 We send you email transaction alerts, so you don't miss a beat.

 Consistent with our investment methodology, the Valuentum Buying Index, our best ideas may span investing disciplines, market capitalizations and asset classes in order to maximize the return while minimizing the risk of the portfolio.

 Since inception, the performance of the Best Ideas portfolio has been nothing short of fantastic, and our subscribers and clients have followed along and tracked our every move.
 Very few newsletters apply a time-tested (yet innovative) process, embrace transparency, and put your interests first.
 We can proudly say that we are among the few.

-Click here to subscribe now and receive the next edition of our monthly Best Ideas Newsletter in your inbox and gain access to all equity and dividend reports and premium commentary/articles on our site.
+Click here to become a member and receive the next edition of the monthly Best Ideas Newsletter in your inbox and gain access to all premium commentary on our site.